blackberry/Community/Community_Wiki.md

 #### Pages

-Pages are short, usually one screenful, overviews of components, technology, or any other topic.
+Pages are short overviews of components, technology, or any other topic.
 The goal of these pages is to point the reader to the right place where to get more detailed information.
-Whenever possible we will want to avoid duplicating information readily available elsewhere.

 See [All Pages].

 #### Articles